Model-Independent Machine Learning Approach for Nanometric Axial Localization and Tracking: Materials and Methods

 \subsection{Training datasets}

-This study aims to develop a novel measurement approach tailored for multifocal plane microscopes.
-To replicate multiple focal planes, we selected images from the existing dataset to form image pairs that are offset by $\delta$ relative to each other.
+This study aims to develop a novel measurement approach tailored for dual-focal-plane microscopes.
+To replicate two focal planes, we selected images from the existing dataset to form image pairs that are offset by $\delta$ relative to each other.
 For each pair of images, the defocus distance from the corresponding nanoparticle to the bottom image (with the smaller $Z$ coordinate) in the pair is calculated as $\Delta{z}_{k}=z_{k}^{bottom} - \bar{z}_{i}$, where $z_{k}^{bottom}$ is the axial coordinate of the bottom image in the pair $k$ and $\bar{z}_{i}$ is the axial coordinate of the nanoparticle $i$ to which the image pair $k$ belongs.
 By applying this procedure to all nanoparticles, we establish a set of image pairs $k$ along with the corresponding defocus distance $\Delta{z}_{k}$.
-Such a triplet: two images offset by $\delta$ and the defocus distance $\Delta{z}_{k}$, form an independent measurement carried out by a dual-focal plane microscope.
+Such a triplet: two images offset by $\delta$ and the defocus distance $\Delta{z}_{k}$, form an independent measurement carried out by a dual-focal-plane microscope.